No-harm calibration for generalized Oaxaca-Blinder estimators: Notation and review

 \subsection{The generalized Oaxaca-Blinder estimator}

-Oftentimes baseline covariates $x_i\in \mathbb{R}^k$ are collected for each unit before or after the experiment has been conducted.
-While $\tauhat_{unadj}$ is unbiased even without adjustment, its variance may be inflated due to imbalances after randomization on covariates predictive of the outcome.
-Imputation estimators use the covariate information $x_{i}$ to impute the counterfactual $y_{i}(1 - Z_{i})$ with the hope that effective modeling of the outcome-covariate relationship will reduce estimator variance.
-Based upon the observed data, suppose one trains predictors for the outcomes under control and treatment, $\muhat_{0}(x_i)$ and $\muhat_{1}(x_i)$ respectively.
-Following \citelatex{generalizedOB}, define imputed outcomes $\hat{y}_{i}(z)$ for $z = 0,1$ and the resulting generalized Oaxaca-Blinder estimator as
+Oftentimes baseline covariates $x_i\in \mathbb{R}^k$ are collected for each unit in the study.
+While $\tauhat_{unadj}$ is unbiased without adjustment its variance may be inflated due to post-randomization imbalances on covariates predictive of the outcome.
+Imputation estimators use covariate information to impute the counterfactual $y_{i}(1 - Z_{i})$ with the objective of reducing estimator variance.
+Suppose one trains predictors for the outcomes under control and treatment, $\muhat_{0}(x_i)$ and $\muhat_{1}(x_i)$ respectively.
+Following \citetrefs{generalizedOB}, define imputed outcomes $\hat{y}_{i}(z)$ for $z = 0,1$ and the resulting generalized Oaxaca-Blinder estimator as

-Both the difference-in-means estimator and \citeauthor{lin13}'s \citeyearpar{lin13} regression-adjusted estimator can be recovered as particular choices for $\hat{\mu}_1$ and $\hat{\mu}_0$. \citelatex{generalizedOB} present a set of sufficient conditions which facilitate analysis of the limiting distribution for $N^{1/2}(\hat{\tau}_{gOB} - \bar{\tau})$.
-Two important assumptions, ``stability'' and ``typically simple realizations'', restrict the complexity and limiting behavior of the prediction functions.
+Both the difference-in-means estimator and Lin's (2013) regression-adjusted estimator arise from particular choices for $\hat{\mu}_1$ and $\hat{\mu}_0$. \citetrefs{generalizedOB} present a set of sufficient conditions which facilitate analysis of the limiting distribution for $N^{1/2}(\hat{\tau}_{gOB} - \bar{\tau})$.
+We generalize their conditions slightly.
+Two important assumptions, ``stability'' and ``vanishing error processes'', allow for asymptotic reformulations of the estimators in terms of certain residuals.
+A third, ``prediction unbiasedness,'' ensures robustness of Oaxaca-Blinder estimators to model misspecification.